Special Event Permit

 • Do I need a Special Event Permit?

 A Special Event Permit is needed when:

-- An organized activity take place on private property AND requires a 1) temporary ABC license; 2) tent/canopy/stage/temporary structure permit; 3) uses vendors in or at the event; or 4) falls outside the generally intended use of the property (e.g. blocking the sidewalk, walking in the street, carnival in a parking lot, food truck event at a school, etc.)
+- An organized activity take place on private property AND requires a 1) temporary ABC license; 2) tent/canopy/stage/temporary structure permit; 3) uses vendors in or at the event; or 4) falls outside the generally intended use of the property (e.g. blocking the sidewalk, walking in the street, use of a parking lot, food truck event at a school, etc.)

-- An organized activity take place on OR has impact on public property, public facilities, sidewalks, medians, or street areas.
+- An organized activity takes place on OR has impact on public property, public facilities, sidewalks, medians, or street areas.

-- An organized activity that takes place in a City Park or Community Center.
+- An organized activity that takes place in a City Park, City Plaza, or Community Center.

 • What types of Special Event Permits are there?

 - Class I (2 consecutive days or less, fewer than 500 people, no City services)

 - Class II (2 consecutive days or less, fewer than 500 people, City services needed/required)

 - Class III (2 consecutive days or less, 500 people or more, no City services)